|Category Name:||Human Resources|

 Comfort levels related to the temperature in an office setting are often times a very subjective thing.
 Several options are available to employees and their supervisors who make the determination that occupying an office in excessive heat is detrimental to an employee's health or is just not conducive to effectively performing administrative tasks.

-All of the options below require written supervisory approval:
+All options below require supervisor approval:

 Links to Related Procedures and Information